noahk587/Restaurant-Operations/README.md

 # 10.15 Restaurant Operations

 Designed in CS 1337.006.S21 using the C++ programming language.
 The IDE used was Xcode and compiler was Clang.
 The program is also compatible with GNU Compiler Collection (GCC).
 Program reads the menu and table information from a .txt file.
 Program is run in a hostess/waiter’s perspective.
 User assign guests into tables, place orders, and calculate the bill for the table.
 Program does have input validation for restaurant operations.
+For example, user can't seat a party to a table that accomodate everyone.
 The program requires the filename entered is correct, otherwise you need to terminate the program and recompile.
 Code has modifation which includes a user prompt which wasn't included in the assignment submission.

 ## Instructions